peterPain01/ShopeeFood_API/README.md

 Welcome to the Delivery Mobile Application RESTful API project, created as part of my Android Course.
 This API serves as the backbone for the Delivery Mobile Application, providing a robust and efficient communication interface for handling various operations.

-## Introduction

-This project aims to deliver a seamless experience for managing delivery-related tasks through a RESTful API architecture.
-It is designed to support the functionality required by the Delivery Mobile Application, ensuring smooth data exchange and interaction between the mobile app and the server.

 ## Features

 - **RESTful Architecture**: Utilizes REST principles to ensure a standardized and scalable API design.